wp-plugins/clinked-client-portal/readme.txt

 4. Include the shortcode **[clinked_portal]** in the desired page.
 5. If you don't already have an account visit our website and [sign up][clinked packages] for a free trial.

-[clinked packages] http://clinked.com/packages "Sign up to Clinked"
+[clinked packages](http://clinked.com/packages) "Sign up to Clinked"

 == Screenshots ==

-1. screenshot-activity.png
+1. Screenshot Of Clinked Activity Stream
-2. screenshot-chat.png
+2. Screenshot Of Clinked Group Chat
-3. screenshot-files.png
+3. Screenshot Of Clinked File Sharing
-4. screenshot-tasks.png
+4. screenshot Of Clinked Task Management

 == Changelog ==